Casting Light on The Word ‘All-important’

 Definition

-“All-important” describes something or someone that is extremely important or crucial.
+“All-important” describes something or someone crucial.
 It emphasizes the significance or essential nature of the subject being discussed.

 Synonyms